Skip to content

 • only checks forward neighbors (1, 0) and (0, 1).

-Both participating plants must be able to pay connection_cost.
+Both participating plants must be able to pay connection_cost and remain above their individual survival_threshold values after paying it.
 When the link is formed:

 • each plant loses the configured energy amount,